 Configure SEO metadata

-Configure SEO metadata at the page or site level to improve search visibility and social media previews for your documentation.
+When you do want to customize SEO settings, you can set defaults at the site level or override them on individual pages.
 Keep titles between 50-60 characters and descriptions between 150-160 characters for optimal display.

 The metadata configurations on this page are for SEO and social tags that aren’t visible to users.
 For visible footer links, see footer links configuration.